Can you tell a person’s personality just from their appearance? Some experts believe it is possible.

 Attractive women are more extroverted

 Studies also show a link between attractiveness and personality.
 Attractive people are more outgoing.
 They are more likely to be extroverts.
 Again, this makes sense.
-If you are good-looking, you get better treatment, a better reception, a nicer reaction than less attractive people do.
+If you are good-looking, you get better treatment, a better reception, and a nicer reaction than less attractive people do.
 But is this merely because of our appearance?

 One study examined the relationship between attractiveness and self-image with attractiveness as assessed by other people.
 It found that when an attractive person believes that they are good-looking, there is a direct link with an extroverted personality.